supahnerdy/Daaangn/README.md

 ## Description
-Our example website was built using the following: a GoDaddy domain, a bucket hosted on AWS S3, AWS Route 53, VS Code, an HTTP Request Inspector.
+Our simple, example webpage was built using the following: a GoDaddy domain, a bucket hosted on AWS S3, AWS Route 53, VS Code, an HTTP Request Inspector.
 The goal was to steal ID and password via a fake login system, while trying to mimic the legitimacy of the actual website.
 The website we decided to mimic is a popular online marketplace in South Korea.

-*(all files are stored on the AWS bucket)*
+*(all files stored on AWS bucket)*

 ## Project Team